Ashutoshkr11/SICSR/DB/assignments/5thoct22/README.md

 Note: Please create your own and avoid copying others.
 Marks will be deducted (upto 50%) in case of copying caught.

 ---
+## Steps
+    1. Identify a plausible scenario for using a DBMS.
+    2. Note down the entities involved.
+    3. Note down the attributes of the entities.
+    4. Note down the relationships between the entities.
+    5. Follow the ER Diagram spec and create a diagram to match your scenario.
+    6. Translate the ER Model to a Relational Model:
+        - Create a new relation (table) for every entity.
+        - Create a new relation for every Many to Many relationship.
+    7. Note down the final relations and their keys.

+---

 ## Case: University Library